Pirate Kingdom Megaways (Iron Dog Studio): Overview

 Iron Dog Studio appears to be playing the long game with this release.
 It is a satisfactory slot that won’t alienate players with too much innovation, but nor will it win any awards for daring to be different.
 After Iron Dog’s cautious first experiment with Megaways, it will be interesting to see where they go next with it.

-Another Megaways debut title worth checking out if you're into these kinds of slots is Black Gold Megaways from Stakelogic which uses a more traditional Megaways layout.
+Another Megaways debut title worth checking out if you're into these kinds of slots is Iron Dog's second use of Megaways called Megaways Jack or Black Gold Megaways from Stakelogic which uses a more traditional Megaways layout.